QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

 It's very easy to say what decorators do

-On the other hand it takes a bit of effort to explain *why* you might use them
+On the other hand, it takes a bit of effort to explain *why* you might use them

 An Example
 ^^^^^^^^^^^^^^